It’s one of the oldest and most iconic skyscrapers in the Biggle Apple, and that means something.

 11. It still held some records at its opening

-Even though it was already clear at that time that the building wouldn’t hold the title as the tallest building in the world for too long, it was still the first building to rise above 1,000 feet (300 m) high.
+Even though it was already clear at that time that the building wouldn’t hold the title of the tallest building in the world for too long, it was still the first building to rise above 1,000 feet (300 m) high.

 It surpassed 40 Wall Street to become the tallest building, and became the tallest structure in the world as well, surpassing the Eiffel Tower in Paris.